 WorkPaesslerMobile Developer / Software ArchitectFebruary 2013 - September 2019Nuremberg

 Paessler's primary product is a network monitoring tool called PRTG.
-As the Android and Windows Phone developer, I've been responsible for writing and maintaining the native Android and Windows Phone clients for PRTG in Java and C#, respectively.
+As the Android and Windows Phone developer, I was responsible for writing and maintaining the native Android and Windows Phone clients for PRTG in Java and C#, respectively.
 I also maintained the iOS app for a period of time, which was written in Objective-C and Swift.

 Heliopause was an attempt at writing a better tool for real-time performance diagnostics of Android apps.
 It was a desktop application that tracked how much memory an app used, the network connections it made, and the CPU impact in real-time as the app was running, and displayed that information next to screenshots.
 I abandoned the project after much of the functionality began to be included in Android Studio.

 I first wrote it using Swing, but later re-wrote it using JavaFX 8.
 I also wrote a backend licensing server for it using the Java version of the Play framework.

-Vapertrack is a simple Android app for e-cigarette users.
+Vapertrack was a simple Android app for e-cigarette users, no longer available.

 - WorkSUSESenior Software EngineerAugust 2007 → February 2013Nuremberg

-I primarily worked on backend server functionality for SUSE Studio in C, C++, ruby, and python.
-Despite being mostly opposed to software patents, I ended up with one as part of that work.
+I primarily worked on backend system functionality for SUSE Studio in C, C++, ruby, and python.
+Despite being generally opposed to software patents, Novell insisted that I end up with one as part of that work.
 I also administered and mentored students during OpenSUSE's participation in Google Summer of Code.